anrago32/machine-learning/README.md

 ## Logistic Regression

 For logistic regression, the hypothesis function h generates an output according to the parameters theta.
-To calculate these parameters, gradient descent is used to minimize the cost function for the hypothesis.
+Gradient descent is used to minimize the cost function for the hypothesis and find ideal parameters.
 Alpha represents the learning rate and m represents the size of the training data set.

 ### Single Variable Algorithm